When Cancer Hits Close to Home: My Journey to Early Prevention

 My six-month follow-up mammogram and ultrasound confirmed that the cluster of cysts was stable (non-changing in size), and my doctor further reassured me that I shouldn’t be concerned and that these cysts weren’t cancer.
 The protocol we decided on moving forward is that I’ll have my annual mammogram in January 2024, and if the cysts are still stable (the same size), I can continue with annual imaging instead of six months.

-Why I oversee Breast Cancer Awareness Month at G2
+Why I lead Breast Cancer Awareness Month at G2

 I have several reasons why leading G2 Goes Pink for Breast Cancer Awareness Month is so important to me, but the two most important reasons are because of Meghan Henry and Michelle Amari.